chrisseaton/chrisseaton.github.io/truffleruby/ruby-stm/index.md

 Now in both transfers account 1001 is locked first and 1002 is locked second.
 That will work.

-We have to get a little abstract to explain the next issue, but consider if for some good reason we wanted to transfer to one account if we had a lot of money, and a different account if we only had a little money.
+We have to make up a somewhat artificial requirement to explain the next issue, but consider if for some good reason we wanted to transfer to one account if we had a lot of money, and a different account if we only had a little money.
 Maybe if we're rich this month we donate to charity, otherwise we unfortunately need to save for ourselves.

 ```
 if account balance > 1000